Tamim365/TicTac/README.md

-#Note that: you've .NET Framework installed in your pc.
+#Note that you've installed .NET Framework in your pc.